What Is Severance Pay in Canada?

 There are different conditions regarding employees being eligible for severance pay.
 Eligibility regulations even change between provinces and territories.
 For example, you are eligible for severance after one week with a company in British Columbia, but in Ontario, you need to have worked for a company for over five years.
 Check your work contract, employee handbook, or offer letter for the exact requirements you need to meet to be eligible.

 If you are eligible for severance pay, you may be able to choose how you receive it.
-Choose from a lump-sum payment, a salary continuance, or deferred payment.
+Choose from a lump-sum payment, a salary continuance, or a deferred payment.
 Before your employer gives you your severance package, you typically have to sign an agreement that stipulates the terms of your termination and how you will receive your severance pay.

 When does severance occur?